scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 5.md

 **Alex:** *As the word processes in her mind, her eyebrows furrowed.
 I knew I shouldn't have said anything.
 Now you've done it, Alex.
 She's going to berate you on your stupidity...*

 **Sera:** Time isn't really a variable we check.
+At least not in the way I think you're suggesting.

 **Alex:** *I know...
-But the idea just kinda... came up.*
+But the ramifications of Dr. Chen's data make me wonder...*

 **Sera:** But our field does have some crazy stuff in it.
-Maybe time is a variable we should be checking.
-There's no evidence that time *doesn't* play a factor.
-We'll try it if these experiments don't show what we're looking for.
+We can consider our options if these experiments don't show what we're looking for.

 **Alex:** *Wait... is she actually taking my idea seriously?*